rugk/borg-cron-helper/README.md

 * easy to understand, easy to modify
 * POSIX-compatible
 * pretty logs
-* passphrase protected, because saved in an external file
+* passphrase can be protected better, because it's saved in an external file
 * pruning after the backup
 * script to dump databases before backing up
 * tested in production (but no guarantees, use at your own risk! 😉)